-As usual, the writer has a few memorable lines in the text.
+As usual, the writer has a few memorable lines in the text that give evidence of his sense of humor and ability to poke fun at himself.
 One is, "I've heard that writers are sometimes a little fanatic" (page 53).
-(Compare this to the line from the previous book, "Shucks, writing's easy."
-One wonders if the writer is poking fun at himself.)
+(Compare this to the line from the previous book, "Shucks, writing's easy.")
 Another is, "Right now I couldn't swallow another bite if my best girl held the spoon" (page 57).